 Our forearms are important and essential for a lot of daily activities such as lifting, driving etc...
 Fractures/breaks are the most common forearm injury and can happen to either of the two bones that make up the forearm - the ulna or radius.
 Slip, trips and falls are a common cause of forearm injuries, as are impacts like road traffic accidents or sporting accidents.
 Forearms are also susceptible to burn injuries, particular from accidents at work if the correct safety equipment has not been used.

-Elbow injuries tends to be related to overuse of the joint damaging the muscles and tendons in the elbow, which are vital to its overall mobility.
+Elbow injuries tend to be related to overuse of the joint-damaging the muscles and tendons in the elbow, which are vital to its overall mobility.
 Overuse of the elbow can be caused by poor working practices and a lack of safety training.
 Impact accidents can also cause elbow injuries, particularly car accidents and sporting accidents.